pannal/Sub-Zero.bundle-wiki/Media-Score.md

 Every significant property has a particular score assigned.
 When evaluating which subtitle to download Sub-Zero sums the scores for each matching property and takes the one with the highest.

+The minimum score a subtitle has to have for it to be downloaded by Sub-Zero can be set in the preferences dialog.
+The defaults should fit perfectly for most people, you may wish to customize them to your likings, though.
+Have a look below, then.

 # Properties (TV Series)